Andreas Vazaios

-Andreas Vazaios (Ανδρέας Βαζαίος; born 9 May 1994 in Athens) is a former Greek swimmer who competed for North Carolina State University under Head Coach Braden Holloway and participated in the 2012, 2016, 2020, and 2024 Summer Olympics.
-An outstanding international competitor, he won 13 medals in the European Long and Short Course Championships from 2016-2023 including four golds in butterfly and medley events.
-As a collegiate swimmer for North Carolina State University, he placed 8 times in the NCAA Championships between 2017-2019 with four first place finishes in freestyle and butterfly events.
+Andreas Vazaios (Ανδρέας Βαζαίος; born 9 May 1994 in Athens) is a Greek swimmer who competed for North Carolina State University under Head Coach Braden Holloway and participated in the 2012, 2016, 2020, and 2024 Summer Olympics.
+An outstanding international competitor, he won 13 medals in the European Long and Short Course Championships from 2016 to 2023 including four golds in butterfly and medley events.
+As a collegiate swimmer for North Carolina State University, he placed 8 times in the NCAA Championships between 2017 and 2019 with four first-place finishes in freestyle and butterfly events.

 Olympics

-Vazaios competed for Greece in each of the Olympics from 2012-2024.
+Vazaios competed for Greece in each of the Olympics from 2012 to 2024.
 He first competed for Greece in the 200 m individual medley event at the 2012 Summer Olympics in London where he was eliminated after the qualifying heats.

 At the 2016 Summer Olympics in Rio de Janeiro, he participated in the men's 200 m individual medley event.
 He finished 9th in the heats with a time of 1:59.33.
 He qualified for the semifinals where he placed 11th overall with a time of 1:59.54 and did not qualify for the final.
 He was a member of the men's 4 x 100 meter medley relay team which finished 8th in the second heat and 15th overall with a combined time of 3:36.75 and did not advance to the finals.

 Vazaios competed in the 2020 Summer Olympics in Tokyo where he finished 15th overall in the 4x100-meter freestyle relay with a time of 3:15.29, 24th overall in the 200-meter individual medley with a time of 1:58.84, and 14th overall in the 4x100-meter medley relay with a time of 3:36.28.

 He also represented Greece in the Paris Olympics in 2024 in Heat 2 of the 4x200 freestyle relay with the team of Konstantinos Englezakis, Dimitris Markos, and Konstantinos Stamou, but placed fifth among stiff competition, and did not make the finals, finishing behind the British, Australians, Chinese, and Italian teams.

 Vazaios set a European record in Glasgow, Great Britain in the 200 m medley on 6 December 2019 of 1:50.85.

 North Carolina State

 During his college years, Vazaios attended North Carolina State University where he swam primarily for Coach Braden Holloway, and briefly for Todd DeSorbo in 2017.
-Vazaios was an All-American thirteen times at North Carolina State, captured Atlantic Coast Conference titles six times and won the 2018 Men’s Swimmer of the Year for the ACC.
+Vazaios was an All-American thirteen times at North Carolina State, captured Atlantic Coast Conference titles six times and won the 2018 Men's Swimmer of the Year for the ACC.

 In 2019, while at NCSU, Andreas was named a 2019 Atlantic Coast Conference Scholar-Athlete of the Year in the men's division, and had been named an Academic All American in several years.